Last Updated on April 13, 2023 by Rose Morah

 1. Michelin Cross Climate 2

-We got the following feedback from Model 3 owners who recommend Michelin Cross Climate 2:
+We got the following feedback from Model 3 owners who recommended Michelin Cross Climate 2:

 But, when it comes to the range effects of these tires, we received mixed feedback.